 His series PAPER:work investigates the materially simple yet conceptually complex existence of paper.
-Referring to nationality, boundaries, authenticity or legitimacy, paper as material is centered around questions of identity and belonging.
-In his works, Karmali used photos, patterns, threads and quotations from documents of colonial and post-colonial Kenya, fusing their different meanings and purposes, thereby highlighting their complexity and generating a new interpretation and awareness of the materials.
+Referring to nationality, boundaries, authenticity or legitimacy, paper as material is centred around questions of identity and belonging.
+In his works, Karmali uses photos, patterns, threads and quotations from documents of colonial and post-colonial Kenya, fusing their different meanings and purposes, thereby highlighting their complexity and generating a new interpretation and awareness of the materials.

 My work is based not only on my own physical experience of moving between borders, and globally diverse cultures but also on how certain elemental materials move through these same routes and are thus transformed per their use value in each space, including within the artworld.“

 Tahir Carl Karmali was born 1987 in Nairobi, Kenya.
 He finished an MFA in Digital Photography at the School of Visual Arts, New York, after completing a BBA in Marketing and Communications at Les Roches in Crans-Montana, Switzerland.
 Karmali was an Artist-in-Residence at Triangle Arts Association, Pioneer Works, Trestle Gallery, BRIC, all New York, and the MacDowell Colony, New Hampshire.
-In 2017, he was among the awardees fort he „Forbes 30 Under 30“.
+In 2017, he was among the awardees for the „Forbes 30 Under 30“.
 His work has been largely exhibited internationally, notably at the Guggenheim Museum, Bilbao, the Museum of Contemporary African Diasporan Arts, New York, and the Trust Arts Centre, Nairobi.
-Tahir Carl Karmali is anAdjunct Professor of Sculpture at Brooklyn College, New York.
-He lives and works in New York, US.
+Tahir Carl Karmali is an Adjunct Professor of Sculpture at Brooklyn College, New York.
+He lives and works in New York, NY, US.